 The Chief Executive Officer, in consultation with the Board of Directors, will be responsible for the identification of performance targets and negotiation of PCs for the County Corporation/Board.
-In addition, the Chief Executive Officer will oversee the cascading of the performance targets, coordinate performance monitoring & reporting, and the annual performance evaluation.

-The County Performance Management Secretariat will provide technical support to
+In addition, the Chief Executive Officer will oversee the cascading of the performance targets, coordinate performance monitoring & f) County Performance Management and Coordination Secretariat

-County Departments, Corporations and Boards in the development and implementation of PCs.
+The County Performance Management Secretariat will provide technical support to County Departments, Corporations and Boards in the development and implementation of PCs.
 These include; capacity building on performance management, quarterly performance monitoring & reporting, mid-year performance review, annual performance evaluation, being the custodian of the vetted PCs, compiling the annual performance evaluation report and coordinating preparations for communication of the annual performance evaluation results.